ferment-ui/ferment-ui/packages/web-components/README.md

 # Ferment UI Web Components

 A collection of bare-bones, accessibility-focused web components.
-They are highly customizable either through using the Ferment UI CSS Framework, and/or through composition and CSS `::parts` and custom variables.
+They are highly customizable either through using the Ferment UI CSS Framework, and/or through composition and CSS `::part`, `::slotted`, and custom variables.

 ## Components